 There are generally three ways to dispute a zoning ordinance:

 - Ask for a variance.
 When a property owner asks for a variance, they are asking a zoning or planning commission for permission to deviate from the zoning code.
 They will need to prove their case at a public meeting.

 - A property owner may dispute a zoning determination, particularly when a zoning code change affects an existing property.
 In cases like this, a property may be excused from complying with changes in a zoning code ("continuing existing use" or "lawful nonconforming use").

 Property owners should consult a real estate attorney before pursuing any action.

 Zoning Laws and Homeowner Rights

-If you live in a home located in an area that is zoned for residential use only, you generally may not use it for commercial uses.
-While you certainly can host a garage sale or let your child sell lemonade on the corner, you cannot open a restaurant in your house in places zoned residential.
-Similarly, most office buildings may not include housing.
-Make sure you learn your local ordinances with respect to zoning, as they tend to differ from one neighborhood to the next.
+If you live in a home located in an area that is zoned for residential use only, you generally may not use it for commercial purposes.
+While you can host a garage sale or let your child sell lemonade on the corner, you can't open a restaurant in your house.
+Similarly, in most communities, you can't live in your office building.
+Most office buildings are not zoned residential.

 Learn About Zoning